Encyclopaedia/Pronunciation Guide

 Céilí kay-lee.
 A traditional Irish social gathering with a band of musicians and folk dancing takes place.

-Changeling A baby or young child who has been secretly swapped by an ancient fairy who takes his or her place.
-The dying fairy tricks the infant’s parents into caring for them until they die.
+Changeling A baby or young child who has been secretly swapped by an ancient faerie who takes his or her place.
+The dying faerie tricks the infant’s parents into caring for them until they die.
 It is unknown what happens to the human child afterwards.
 Some believe they are left to die, while others believe they are given as gifts to the fae in Tír na nÓg.

 Ciarán keer-AWN